 We collect data for new and existing merchants that helps us understand their risk profile.
 We collect and analyse the data shared when they sign up, and we also receive data from third-party sources that help us identify patterns of suspicious activity.
 That might include:

 certain characteristics about their browser, device or network,

 patterns of anomalous behaviours while they interact with our services

 a comparison of details and transactions with sources previously found to be fraudulent.

 In the future, we will also collect this information about payers on our services to offer the same protections against fraud.

-We’ve done a lot of research on the privacy and security concerns about browser fingerprinting, and we’ve taken it on board to design a programme that meets our legitimate fraud prevention needs while also protecting the personal data of our users.
+We’re as transparent as we can be about our programmes, but we also have to avoid tipping fraudsters off about how exactly they might circumvent our controls.We’ve done a lot of research on the privacy and security concerns about browser fingerprinting, and we’ve taken it on board to design a programme that meets our legitimate fraud prevention needs while also protecting the personal data of our users.

 We aim to limit the data we collect about merchants and payers to what we need to protect the businesses we serve, their customers and GoCardless.
 We are often dealing with very sophisticated attempts to commit fraud, the impact of which can be devastating to both businesses and individuals, so we do need to ensure we collect the data required to effectively detect and prevent these cases.This may appear intrusive to the legitimate users of our services, and it is a difficult trade off that we take seriously given the importance of privacy and data protection.Our programme is designed to ensure that: